emilcieslar/angular-ec-callout/README.md

 ### Style it however you want to
 The module comes without any styling that means it can look however you want it to look.
 You can have a look at the example to see sample style, but you can customize it.

-The directive uses `callout` class, which is basically the callout wrapper.
-Then using `type` parameter you can specify what class should be added, for example:
+The directive uses `.callout` class, which is basically the callout wrapper.
+Then using `type` parameter you can specify what class should be added, for example: `.alert`, `.success`, etc.
-1. alert
-2. success
-and so on..

-The close button has class `close-button`
+The close button has class `.close-button`

 ### Checkout example
 [Example](http://emilcieslar.github.io/angular-ec-callout/)